-It can also lower blood pressure, build stronger bones, improve muscle strength, endurance and flexibility, and improve your balance and reduce your risk for falling.
+It can also lower blood pressure, build stronger bones, improve muscle strength, endurance and flexibility, and improve your balance and reduce the risk of falling.
 Aerobic exercise is often credited for improving mood, and research suggests that it may help improve memory and other mental functions, as well.

 To get the best results from your exercise, aerobic conditioning should be mixed with flexibility exercises and strength training to create a balanced fitness program.